Overview

 Sounds lofty.

-I promise it isn't.
-The idea is to write little snippets of ruby that do those jobs you can never remember exactly off the cuff.
+I promise it isn’t.
+The babushka idea is to use little snippets of ruby that do those jobs you can never remember exactly off the cuff.
+In each one, an action, and a corresponding test.

 dep 'public key' do